Shake before use: universal enhancement of quantum thermometry by unitary driving

-\paragraph*{Conclusion. --} In this work we have derived a universal analytic expression for the temperature sensitivity, i.e. its Quantum Fisher Information, ensuing from a general temperature-dependent unitary driving of an initially thermalized probe.
-Our results show that implementing such a perturbation always increases temperature precision, quantified by a non-negative correction to the equilibrium heat capacity of the thermometer expressed in terms of a kernel of information-geometric currents that quantifies the unitary build-up of temperature information along the unitary drive.
-We then showcase our findings on a driven spin-$1/2$ model, remarkably recovering a $t^2$ scaling of the QFI in the resonant-driving regime.
 Furthermore, we explicitly demonstrate that the sensitivity window of the qubit probe can be tuned across the whole temperature range by suitably acting on the driving parameters.
-We want to emphasize that the framework and the results here explicitly obtained within the context of quantum thermometry can be straightforwardly applied to study the enhancement of other parameters estimation.
-Finally, it is worth mentioning that the predicted sensitivity enhancement and tunability can be directly applicable to current experimental setups for quantum thermometry such as bichromatically driven trapped ions~\cite{art:Li_TrappedIons} or microwave-driven dispersive circuit QED~\cite{art:Gambetta_MeasIndDephasing,art:Sears_DispersiveCQED,art:Atalaya_MeasSmallPhotonNums}.
-A natural next step will be to allow for the control field to act already during thermalization, or to consider non-unitary drivings, thus allowing to characterize the tradeoff between coherent control and dissipation in thermal sensitivity enhancements.
+We want to emphasize that the framework and the results here explicitly obtained within the context of quantum thermometry can be straightforwardly applied to study the enhancement in the estimation of other parameters.
+Finally, it is worth mentioning that the predicted sensitivity increase and tunability can be directly applicable to current experimental setups for quantum thermometry such as bichromatically driven trapped ions~\cite{art:Li_TrappedIons} or microwave-driven dispersive circuit QED~\cite{art:Gambetta_MeasIndDephasing,art:Sears_DispersiveCQED,art:Atalaya_MeasSmallPhotonNums}.
+A natural next step will be to allow for the control field to act already during thermalization, or to consider non-unitary drivings; in this case, the noise introduced by dissipative channels may in general compete with the information gain, reducing the maximum achievable sensitivity~\cite{art:Petz_Monotones,art:Escher}.
+Our results therefore pave the way for future studies characterizing the general trade-off between unitary control and dissipation in thermal sensitivity enhancements.